ohmycloud/website/rst/manual.rst

     echo "echo at compile time"

 There are limitations on what Nim code can be executed at compile time;
-see `Restrictions on Compile-Time Execution
-<#restrictions-on-compileminustime-execution>`_ for details.
+see `Restrictions on Compile-Time Execution <#restrictions-on-compileminustime-execution>`_ for details.
 It's a static error if the compiler cannot execute the block at compile time.

-If statement
+If语句
 ------------

-Example:
+示例：

 .. code-block:: nim